 The BOA shall consist of at least three GB members.

-In order to be eligible for office, candidates must be members of SAIKAT in good standing at the time of the election.
+To be eligible for office, candidates must be members of SAIKAT in good standing at the time of the election.
 No two members from the same family will serve on the BOA at the same time.
 As used herein, “good standing” means the member must have paid his/her annual membership dues for the year in which he/she seeks the office, should be of at least eighteen (18) years of age, and should not be convicted of felony.

 None of the BOA members can be from the immediately previous EC.

-Each EC shall appoint at least three members of the BOA for a two year term within sixty (60) days after election.
+Each EC shall appoint at least three members of the BOA for a two-year term within sixty (60) days after election.
 No member shall serve longer than four years consecutively.

 The BOA members shall consist of (i) one past EC member, who was not a member of the immediately previous EC, and (ii) at least 2 other SAIKAT members at the discretion of the EC.
 If any of the BOA members steps down or becomes incapacitated before their term is over, the EC shall appoint a replacement at the earliest.